4-H Youth Development

 4-H Enrollment and PIE Form

-Sign up for your 4-H Club alerts for all up-to-date information on meetings and changes, etc. by emailing Ashley Vice at Ashley.Vice@uky.edu or Shelby Cleaver at Shelby.Cleaver@uky.edu or call the office 859-289-2312.
-If you are interesting in joining or voluteering in any of our programs please contact the Nicholas Co.
+Sign up for your 4-H Club alerts for all up-to-date information on meetings and changes, etc. by emailing Ashley Vice at Ashley.Vice@uky.edu or Shelby Cleaver at Shelby.Cleaver@uky.edu or call the office at 859-289-2312.
+If you are interested in joining or volunteering in any of our programs don't hesitate to get in touch with the Nicholas Co.
 Extension Office at 386 East Main St., Carlisle, KY.
 40311

 Kentucky 4-H Achievement Program